tidota/misc-code/snippets/java/jni/README.md

 `User.java` defines `Node` class which can construct a tree structure.
-`database.cpp` provides functionalities to get actual data to build a tree (at this point, the data is just dummy). `DBWrapper.cpp` provides a wrapper so the database layer can be used by the java code.
+`database.cpp` provides functionalities to get actual data to build a tree (at this point, the data is just dummy). `DBWrapper.cpp` provides a wrapper with JNI so the database layer can be used by the java code.

 As `database.cpp` reads data of each node from a file, it calls a callback function given by the higher layer, i.e., `DBWrapper.cpp`.
 The called function